Welcome to another week of Dear Duolingo, an advice column just for language learners. Catch up on past installments here.

 This is a really common feeling, Out of order!
 Especially when you're new to a language, it's easy to feel overwhelmed by all the words you're learning, rules about grammar and endings and word order, not to mention pronunciation, politeness—the list goes on!
 And especially at the start, it can feel hard to build up your own sentences from scratch.

 What we're going to talk about today is called word order: the grammar rules that describe what order to put words in.
-Today we'll focus on the general rules for a few languages, and in a future post we'll talk about the rules for questions, negative sentences (like "I am not happy"), and more.
+Today we'll focus on the general rules for different languages, because there's a lot more to say about the rules for questions, negative sentences (like "I am not happy"), and more.

 How to put words together in your new language

-What I used to recommend to my Spanish students was to think about sentences like a formula.
+What I used to recommend to my students working on forming basic Spanish sentences was to think about them like a formula.
 You won't need this trick forever, or even for long, but it can be really helpful to get you comfortable building sentences.
-And with practice, soon you won't need the formulas anymore, and you'll be developing those instincts!
+And with practice, soon you won't need the formulas anymore, because you'll be developing those instincts!

 To start, we're going to think of sentences having three parts: